-Home Page arrow Chess Life Online arrow 2012 arrow 6th Fairfield County Open Quick Attracts Star-Studded Field
+Home Page Chess Life Online 2012 6th Fairfield County Open Quick Attracts Star-Studded Field

 IM Jay Bonin holds the unofficial world's record for participating in the most chess tournaments of any human being ever (nearly 3,500 since 1991 alone, when the USCF began keeping records of such things, though Jay had been participating in tournaments probably for at least twenty years prior).
 He has seen it all, so when I heard him holding forth on the strength of this year's Fairfield County Open, rhetorically asking "What is this, the US Championship?", I knew what we were in for.
 With 6 GMs, not including our current and many times US Woman's Champion IM Irina Krush, as well as 11 masters and 8 experts, the tournament was an unparalleled sensation of Connecticut chess.